afiniel/openxdagpool-scripts/README.md

 ```
 40 */3 * * * /bin/bash /home/pool/scripts/xdag_update_whitelist.sh
 ```
-Add the same line as cron schedule for `root`.
+Add the same line as the only cron schedule for `root`.
 The script can only manage `iptables` rules as `root` user.
 If you don't set up the config file properly, or you don't run the `xdag_update_whitelist.sh` script as root, it will only update your whitelist and not touch your `iptables` rules.
 If you use `ufw`, disable it or tweak it so it doesn't interfere with generated rules.